EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 }
 ```

-### Step 7.1: Return values from action
+### Step 5.1: Return values from action

-Starting with EOSIO version 2.1 you can return values from actions.
+Starting from EOSIO version 2.1 you can return values from actions.
 Because the `upsert` action has two outcomes, one that creates a new row in the table and another that updates the row if it already exists, you can take advantage of this new feature and return two different results, one for each case.
-The returned results can be of any C++ standard type or any standard library type as well as user defined types.
+The returned results can be of any C++ standard type or any standard library type as well as any user defined types.
 For exemplification they are defined as a `std::pair<int, std::string>` consisting of an integer and a string detailing the result.
 Also change the return type of the function that implements the `upsert` action to be of type `std::pair<int, std::string>`.

 ```cpp
 std::pair<int, std::string> upsert(name account_name, std::string first_name, std::string last_name, std::string street, std::string city, std::string state) {